Frances M Lynch Performer, Artistic Director, Composer

 Frances has also been involved in recordings for NMC amongst others, featuring on the covers of magazines like Classical Music and Opera Now.

 FRANCES IS ARTISTIC DIRECTOR OF ELECTRIC VOICE THEATRE which has been active in the UK and Europe as a multi-disciplinary music-theatre ensemble of singers and designers for sound, light and stage since 1985.
 The company has worked with many great composers including Luciano Berio and Judith Weir.
-Their current project, ECHOES – Minerva Scientifica, promoting women in science and music is currently touring the UK working with schools, community choirs, orchestras and scientific institutions.
+Their current projects promoting women in science and music from the UK (Minerva Scientifica) has been touring, working with schools, community choirs, orchestras and scientific institutions, creating and commissioning music, making podcasts, live zoom events and publishing research and recordings into women composers from the past.

 AS A COMPOSER Frances has written a great many works for choirs, music theatre, art exhibitions, plays, instrumental ensembles and commercial recordings.
 These include “Stella Maris” (Phelim Roland) a large scale community play staged at The Victory in Portsmouth Harbour, with Solent People’s Theatre; “Shades of Earth” and “Colour Pulse 5” for mixed voices and electronics for Colourscape Festival, “The Emperor and the Nightingale” a children’s opera for Big Mouth Piano Tales; and Tailgneachd nam Ban Bhuidseach (The Witches’ Prophecy) for Còisir Lunnainn (The London Gaelic Choir), “Harmony Squared” to accompany THE GREAT TAPESTRY OF SCOTLAND, a commission for Barefoot Opera, and a variety of library music tracks with partner Herbie Clarke.

-Numerous works were recorded for the first Minerva Scientifica CD – “The Franklin Effect” and released on First Hand Records in October 2016.
+Numerous works were recorded for the first Minerva Scientifica CD – “The Franklin Effect” and released on First Hand Records in October 2016, one of which was played on BBCRadio 3 on June 8th 2018

 “…excellently performed, mind-stretching disc…all the composers have brought imagination to their works, and there are fascinating sounds aplenty…” (**** BBC Music, Jan 2017)